 “Branding?
 We tried that.
 It didn’t work.”

 “Let’s get the basics in place, and we’ll get around to branding later.”

 It’s all about decision making

-Modern neuroscience is confirming all the things that contemplatives have known for centuries: all human decisions are made unconsciously.
+Modern Neuroscientists are confirming all the things that ancient Contemplatives have known for centuries.
+One of which is that all human decisions are made unconsciously.
 The feeling of making a ‘conscious decision’ is merely an illusion; your conscious brain trying to catch up and make sense of something that has happened beyond its control or influence.

 A commercially valuable brand kicks into action at the point in time when a customer is ready to make a purchasing decision.
 Consider a product like jeans, which are fairly identical in terms of specifications.
 Now imagine you have to make a choice from one of the leading brand of jeans shown here.
 Which one would you choose; and why?